 Another issue is that partition coefficients are meaningfully measured at concentrations below the CMC so that the effects of micelles are more-or-less eliminated.
 If the concentration of surfactant used in a given application is much higher than CMC then the sub-CMC partition coefficient might not be directly applicable.

 Despite these complications, it is still the case that partition coefficients should be the sort of numbers we routinely know for our surfactants as they tell us a lot about the inherent nature of the molecules.
 Sadly this is not the case.
 An excellent paper1 from the U. Stuttgart's Colloid & Interface Science group provides the reasons why measurement should be routine, why the trends they observe (changing surfactant head group, surfactant tail length and oil) are happening (the oil partition example above is taken from the paper) and, importantly, why the partition coefficient is relatively easy to measure.

 Measuring partition coefficients

 But even with sophisticated analytical equipment it is relatively hard to measure surfactant concentrations.
 Fortunately there is an elegant trick.
-Simply take a small sample of the aqueous phase and measure its surface tension.
+Simply take a small sample of the aqueous phase and measure its surface tension γequil.
+[You may want to get the starting concentration in the water by measuring the original surface tension γorig - that's what's used in the app.]
 From the ST v Concentration graph that is routinely used to identify CMC and to find important properties such as Γm it is trivial to go from the measured ST to the actual concentration.
 (If you are measuring at concentrations above CMC you first have to dilute the samples by a known amount to bring them into the sub-CMC range.)
 After that, calculating the partition coefficient is merely arithmetic.
 Knowing the original concentration Corig and the equilibrium concentraton Cequil:

 The app lets you try out the idea using the simplified isotherm from the CMC app.